Moira & Darren

 Her stomach clenched.
 Her choice was being made for her.

 And picking up the phone, she got off the bed and headed to the window.
-A lone black taxi waited patiently outside the hostel entrance.
+A lone black taxi waited outside the hostel entrance.

 ‘Is that taxi for me?’ she typed.